Independiente Medellín: 1999–2009: End of title drought

-The 2002 league title gave the club a spot in the 2003 Copa Libertadores, where they qualified for the knockout stages by topping their group, which consisted of Boca Juniors, Barcelona, and Colo-Colo, with twelve points and a total of four wins and two losses.
+The 2002 league title gave the club a spot in the 2003 Copa Libertadores, where they qualified for the knockout stages by topping their group with twelve points, which consisted of Boca Juniors, Barcelona, and Colo-Colo.
 During the group stage, the club famously beat Bianchi's Boca Juniors, 1–0.
-"Medallo" beat Cerro Porteño on penalties in the round of 16 and Grêmio in the quarter-finals.
-In the semi-finals, they faced Santos.
+"Medallo" beat Cerro Porteño on penalties in the round of 16 and Grêmio in the quarter-finals to reach the semi-finals for the first time in its history, with their opponent being Santos.
 In the first leg played at Estádio Urbano Caldeira, DIM lost 1–0.
 In the second leg at home, Tressor Moreno scored first to level the aggregate score at 1–1, but the club eventually lost the game 3–2 (4–2 on aggregate) and was eliminated, narrowly missing out for the final, which would have been played against their group stage opponent, Boca Juniors.

-In 2004, Medellín and Nacional qualified for the final of the Apertura tournament; in Antioquia everybody was very excited because this was the first "Paisa" final in the league's history.
-The final was played over two legs, both at Atanasio Girardot: in the first leg, Medellín won 2–1 with goals scored by Rafael Castillo and Jorge Horacio Serna.
+In the 2004 Apertura, Medellín and Nacional qualified for the finals, setting up the first "Paisa" finals in the league's history.
+The final was played over two legs, both at Atanasio Girardot: in the first leg, Medellín won 2–1 with goals scored by Rafael Castillo and Jorge Serna.
 The second leg was played on 27 June; it ended 0–0 and Medellín became the champion of the 2004 Apertura, its fourth league title, won under manager Pedro Sarmiento.
+In the 2004 Finalizacion, the club also made the playoffs, but finished third in its group and were eliminated.

 In the 2005 Copa Libertadores, the club topped their group, which was made up of Atletico Paranaense, América de Cali, and Libertad.
 They also unexpectedly beat Paranaense 4–0 away in Curitiba on their way to the round of 16, where they faced Banfield and lost 5–0 on aggregate.

-For the 2008 Finalización, the club almost won its fifth title, but lost the final to América de Cali with Santiago Escobar as head coach.
+In the 2008 Finalización, the club almost won its fifth title, but lost the final to América de Cali with Santiago Escobar as head coach.
 The next season, the 2009 Apertura, was very poor; the team finished in last place.
 However, in the 2009 Torneo Finalización, with the departure of Santiago Escobar as head coach, his assistant, Leonel Álvarez, replaced him, and the team got its fifth title, beating Atlético Huila 3–2 on aggregate.
 In that season, Jackson Martinez broke the league's top scoring record with 18 goals (the previous record was Léider Preciado's 17 goals), a record that was broken again later by Cortuluá forward Miguel Borja in 2016, with 19 goals.